gabchouraqui/portfolio.io/R/README.md

 - **Description**: This project was analyze key data of all of the liquor store in Iowa.
 The analysis helped to find insights and recommendations for more business value.

 - **Features**:
+  - Data visualization
-  - Regression analysis
+  - Deep analysis
-  - Time-series forecasting
-  - Model validation and performance evaluation

 ## Let's Connect